 Abuse: a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
+Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
+This can be particularly relevant, for example, in Ireaiotn to the impact on children of all forms of domestic abuse.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 Children may be abused by an adult or adults or by another child or children.

 - Physical abuse: a form of abuse which may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
-Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child. - Emotional abuse: the persistent emotional maltreatment of a child such as to cause severe and adverse effects on the child's emotional development.
+Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child. - Emotional abuse: the persistent emotional maltreatment of a child such as to • cause severe and adverse effects on the child's emotional development.
 It may involve conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person.
 It may include not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate.
 It may feature age or developmentally inappropriate expectations being imposed on children.
 These may include interactions that are beyond a child's developmental capability as well as overprotection and limitation of exploration and learning, or preventing the child from participating in normal social interaction.
 It may involve seeing or hearing the ill-treatment of another.
 It may involve serious bullying (including cyberbullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children.
 Some level of emotional abuse is involved in all types of maltreatment of a child, although it may occur alone. - Sexual abuse: involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a violence, whether or not the child is aware of what is happening.
 The activities may involve physical contact, including assault by penetration (for example rape or oral sex) or nonpenetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.
 They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse.
 Sexual abuse can take place online, and technology can be used to facilitate offline abuse.
 (Sexual abuse is not solely perpetrated by adult males.
 Women can also commit acts of sexual abuse, as can other children.
-The sexual abuse of children by other children is a specific safeguarding issue in education (refer to peer on peer abuse) and all staff should be aware of it and of the college's policy and procedures for dealing with it.
+The sexual abuse of children by other children is a specific safeguarding issue in education and all staff should be aware of it and of the college's policy and procedures for dealing with it.